mark-watson/Clojure-AI-Book/manuscript/kgn.md

 in the SPARQL query.
 The **FILTER** statement on line 6 is used to discard all string values that are not tagged to be English language ("en").

-This SPARQL query is (in a not very readable form) in lines 11-19:
+This SPARQL query template file is used in lines in lines 9-11:

 {lang="clojure",linenos=on}
 ~~~~~~~~